 California loses a large amount of state revenues through tax breaks, also called “tax expenditures,” with much of the benefits going to high-income households and corporations.
 Personal income and corporate income tax expenditures combined are projected to amount to more than $63 billion in forgone state revenues in 2019-20 (the fiscal year that started on July 1, 2019), or an amount equivalent to more than 40% of the 2019-20 General Fund budget.
 This is revenue that otherwise could go to Californians who need additional support to be able to live and work in the state while strengthening the state’s economy.

-Taxes represent our shared effort to support vital public services and systems that underpin a robust economy and strong communities.
-The Budget Center’s works to highlight the importance of having a tax system that not only provides sufficient resources, but also asks individuals, families, and businesses and other organizations to contribute based on their ability.
+Taxes represent our shared effort to support vital public services and systems all Californians need that underpin a robust economy and strong communities.
+The Budget Center works to highlight the importance of having a tax system that not only provides a strong safety net but also asks individuals, families, businesses, and other organizations to contribute based on their economic ability.

 This report explores the federal Opportunity Zones (OZ) program, explains its structure and tax incentives, and how California’s communities may be affected.
 The report shows that the wealthiest investors will reap the greatest share of tax savings with OZ tax incentives, while community benefits of the program are uncertain.